In Greek, the word arthritis means "disease of the joints". [25]

 The Unique Antioxidant Combination in Tart Cherries

 Tart cherries are rich in polyphenols, including anthocyanins and hydroxycinnamic acid.
-Anthocyanins, which give tart cherries their red color, are a key component delivering its anti-inflammatory effects.
-[4]
+Anthocyanins, which give tart cherries their red color, are a key component delivering a potentially powerful anti-inflammatory benefit.
+[4] Anthocyanins can inhibit pain and swelling-promoting enzymes.
+[27]

-Tart cherries are also a source of vitamin C, a nutrient crucial for supporting our immune health.
+Tart cherries are also a source of vitamin C, a nutrient crucial for supporting our immune system.

 -